TheUkrainian1991/Bayesian-BEST-Hypothesis-testing/README.md

 Give the observed data in a distribution (such as student T) and run a markov chain monte carlo to find the posterior distributions of those priors.

+## Heavily Skewed Data
+Most statistical tests compare the means of different groups.
+Therefore, there is the possibility that these tests don't explain the data properly.
+Thus, if you do have skewed data, it may be worth using the classes BayesianHypothesisTestCauchy or BayesianHypothesisTestHalfCauchy.

+Cauchy is generally best for skewed data where there is data exists on both sides of the mode.
+In this model the mode is the prior value of alpha, where the distribution will center.
+HalfCauchy is best for positive-skewed data with a defined cut off (such as 0).
+If data is not positively skewed then you may transform the data, and similarly if the cut off is not 0.

+Both these methods are limited by the fact that they will not tell you an exact value difference between means, but will tell you if there is a difference in the form of the abstract (alpha or beta) parameters.

 ## A very simple conclusion
 - The larger the normality parameter, the more centered the T distribution, meaning data points far from the mean are less likely.
 Values less than 10 indicate skewness due to outliers.
 - If distributions of the difference in means and difference of standard deviations do not cross 0, we can say that there is a very high likelihood of a difference between the two groups.